The 2019-2020 application cycle is now closed.

 The Center for Bioethics and Social Sciences in Medicine (CBSSM), a multidisciplinary research unit sponsored by the University of Michigan Medical School Dean's Office, the Office of Clinical Affairs, and the Department of Internal Medicine, has an active program for Postdoctoral Research Fellows.
-Dr. Brian Zikmund-Fisher, Co-Director of CBSSM, leads the CBSSM Postdoctoral Research Fellowship Program.
+Dr. Brian Zikmund-Fisher, Associate Director of CBSSM, leads the CBSSM Postdoctoral Research Fellowship Program.

 Bioethics Postdoctoral Research Fellow

 Active projects in bioethics at CBSSM currently include the ethical, legal, and social implications of genomic medicine, informed consent and therapeutic misconception, surrogate decision-making, decision-making capacity for treatment and research, deliberative democratic methods in bioethics, resource allocation, ethical issues associated with learning health systems, and the sociology of medical ethics/bioethics, among others.
 Candidates' area of focus must be in bioethics, although their backgrounds may be in social or natural sciences, humanities, medicine, or law.

 Decision Sciences Postdoctoral Research Fellow